Chemical modeling for predicting the abundances of certain aldimines and amines in hot cores: Astrophysical Implications of This Work

 In Table 8 and Table 9, we have pointed out most intense transitions of trans-ethylamine and (1Z)-1-propanimine respectively which are falling within the ALMA band 1-5.
 For the non-LTE calculations, we have used column density of ethylamine to be $10^{15}$ cm$^{-2}$ and column density of propanimine to be $5.0 \times 10^{14}$ cm$^{-2}$, $\rm{n_H}=10^7$ cm$^{-3}$, excitation temperature $= 130$ K, FWHM$= 10$ km/s.

-For the transitions pointed out in Table 8 and Table 9, we have studied the density variation of ethylamine (Fig. 17) and propanimine (Fig. 18) with the non-LTE consideration.
-Fig. 17 and Fig. 18 would be served as a very useful starting point for the observation of ethylamine and propanimine in the ISM.
+For the transitions pointed out in Table 8 and Table 9, we have studied the density variation of ethylamine (Figure 17) and propanimine (Figure 18) with the non-LTE consideration.
+Figures 17 and 18 would be served as a very useful starting point for the observation of ethylamine and propanimine in the ISM.
 It is to be noted that in absence of the measured or calculated collisional data file, we have used our estimated collisional rate but it is known that the non-LTE transitions are heavily dependent upon collisional rates and consideration of random rates may end up with some misleading results.